2019 Thailand 18 Day Elephant Conservation Expedition

 The Itinerary

-We do everything possible to run safe, engaging, and immersive programs for our travelers, but given the unpredictable nature of international travel we must remain flexible in our planning.
-Changes to a schedule are uncommon but if inclement weather pushes us off course or an unexpected opportunity arises which travelers are excited about, we reserve the right to adjust programming in the best interest of the group.
+We do everything possible to run safe, engaging, and immersive programs for our travelers and given the unpredictable nature of international travel we must remain flexible in our planning.
+Changes to a schedule are uncommon but, we reserve the right to adjust programming in the best interest of the group.

 January 1, 1970LocationDescriptionLodging